jcdavison/lookingtolunch/README.md

 BACKEND
+  - once a LunchRequest is created, trigger a tweet that notifies the LunchRequest.to
+  - when a user signs up, run a server call to firebase that creates a new room for said user
   - ensure that if the redis instance returns nil, the app doesn't crash
   - is redis-mock actually working and not effecting production ?
-  -  create specs around controller

 FRONT END
   - create a scope method that cycles through and selects yes or now for lunchers
   - create a service that sends approriate data to server to select a lunch and send tweet
   - create a service that builds a chat room for each user that invited lunchers enter

 TECHNICAL DEBT
+  NG-App
-  - scope.selectLunchMate
+    - $scope.selectLunchMate
     - LunchMates.selectLunchMate